hegworks/tanim/docs/tanim-wiki.md

 ### Component

-A component attached to an entity that holds references to a `TimelineData` and its runtime `ComponentData`.
+A component attached to an entity that holds references to a [TimelineData](#timelinedata) and its runtime [ComponentData](#componentdata).
 In your engine, this might be called `AnimationComponent`, `Tanimatable`, or any name you choose.

 ### Timeline

 Contains all the sequences that animate different component fields on entities.
 A timeline can be shared across multiple entities, allowing the same animation to be reused (e.g., multiple enemies can reference the same "patrol" animation timeline).
+See [Timeline Sharing and Reusability](#timeline-sharing-and-reusability) for details.

 ### Sequence